Vjay1598/Automated-Essay-Grading/README.md

 Used the dataset obtained by the William and Flora Hewlett Foundation, which was made publicly available by their 2012 Kaggle competition. https://www.kaggle.com/c/asap-aes/data

 ## Algorithms and techniques used
-Linear Regression model with 5-fold cross validation Quadratic Weighted Kappa score as evaluation metric Forward Feature Selection
+Linear Regression model with 5-fold cross validation\n Quadratic Weighted Kappa score as evaluation metric Forward Feature Selection
 Word2Vec Model